Skip to main content

 There is an assessment appeal process in place should the employer/supervisor or the student believe the assessment process was inappropriate or unfair.

-Should this occur, discuss the issue firstly with the Training Officer and if a satisfactory arrangement is not reached, you may complete a DOC#139 Complaints, Grievances and Appeals Form, then lodge it with the MTA NSW RTO Operations Manager who will review the issue and consult with you to find a solution using the procedure below.
+Should this occur, discuss the issue firstly with the Training Officer and, if a satisfactory arrangement is not reached, you may complete a Complaints, Grievances and Appeals Form accessed via our Appeals, Complaints And Grievances page on our website, Appeals, Complaints and Grievances, or https://motor-traders-association-of-nsw.rtosafe.com.au/Public/Complaints/New, or by emailing Louise.Kinloch@mtansw.com.au for a link.
+This will be lodged with the MTA NSW RTO Operations Manager, who will review the issue and consult with you to find a solution using the procedure below.

 MTA NSW Appeals Process

-An appeal must be submitted using the DOC#139 Complaints, Grievances and Appeals Form, which requires the appellant to specify the details of the appeal, including the nature of the dispute and relevant evidence.
+An appeal must be submitted using the Complaints, Grievances and Appeals Form accessed via our Appeals, Complaints And Grievances page on our website, Appeals, Complaints and Grievances, or https://motor-traders-association-of-nsw.rtosafe.com.au/Public/Complaints/New, or by emailing Louise.Kinloch@mtansw.com.au for a link.
+The form requires the appellant to specify the details of the appeal, including the nature of the dispute and relevant evidence.

 Appeals must be lodged within twenty-eight (28) working days from the date the decision or finding was communicated to the appellant.